- Read More

 - Minimal swelling and bruising following the injury

-- Pain with weight bearing, increased with load applied to the forefoot
+- Pain with weight bearing, increased with duration of load applied to the forefoot

 - Increased pain with high heel shoes